Benefits of Walking vs Running

 So I asked Fr.
 Langford: What did Mother Teresa do when it seemed that there was more work than she could possibly handle?

 His response was simple and wise, and it marked a turning point in my life.
 In his reply to my email, he wrote:

-The [work she could not get to] she did not think twice about, nor should you or I, since God is not asking you to do what He does not give you the time (or health, or resources) to do.
+The work she could not get to she did not think twice about, nor should you or I, since God is not asking you to do what He does not give you the time (or health or resources) to do.
 So be at peace.

 Partly I've gotten better about this in the past year or so because I've decided to make NO my new default word.
 There are so many things I'd like to do or that I think I'd be good at, mostly different ministries at church that sound fun to be involved with, but I-can't-do-everything.
 Right now family, homeschooling, and my business is IT.
-With occasional nights out with friends.
+And occasional nights out with friends.
 When I do add anything more in, it's only after a lot of prayer and talking with Kent.

 PERSPECTIVE is huge…

-Tips for making it all work and getting exercise in too:
+My tips for making it all work and getting exercise in too:

 Before I started walking regularly, I'd often say, “I can do THREE of the following each day besides keeping up on the basics (meals, laundry, errands, etc.): I can homeschool the kids, do my computer work, and only ONE thing extra: exercise, sleep, or pray — pick one.”
 But I thank God that now, somehow, He has worked it all out!

 Hint, it's all about multitasking, but not in a “I'VE GOT TO DO IT ALL AT ONCE” stressful kind of way.
 It's more relaxed…